 - The Dark Knight Rises was mostly filmed in Pittsburgh, Los Angeles, and New York City.
 The Stock Exchange that Bane and his men attack 40 minutes into the movie is represented by the J.P.
 Morgan Building at 23 Wall Street (on the exterior, at the least; a facility in Los Angeles was used for the interior).

 - The filming of the Fringe episode where skin grows over every orifice of the victim's bodies had this: the first guy getting attacked at the magazine stand was filmed on Fulton Street.

 - Averted in the Law & Order franchise, which roams up and down Manhattan.
 Although the Federal building does feature in most episodes, that's because it's the courthouse.

 - Ironically, the "courthouse" used on Law & Order is the civil courthouse.
-The criminal courthouse is a block away, but dosen't look as cool.
+The criminal courthouse is a block away, but doesn't look as cool.

 - Rage Against the Machine played "Sleep Now in the Fire" on the steps of Federal Hall (across from the NYSE) on a weekday, without a permit, for their video.

 - At the end of Metal Gear Solid 2, Big Shell and Arsenal Gear crash into Lower Manhattan, resulting in Raiden and Solidus dueling at the top of Federal Hall.
 Maybe.

 - The very first mission of Modern Warfare 3, "Black Tuesday", revolves around a Russian jamming array atop the New York Stock Exchange.
 Broad Street and Federal Hall can be prominently seen along the way.